alphagov/government-service-design-manual/service-manual/design-and-content/resources/smart-answers.md

 ## HTTP state

-HTTP requests/responses with a GET method store state in the URL.
+State can be stored in the URL by using HTTP requests/responses using a GET method.

 Clean URLs can be achieved through HTTP redirects so responses are stripped of their query string and represent the state in their path instead.